markehhs/ETH_GASBOT/README.md

 Installation and execution
-1. Edit the .env file with your values.
+1. Create a .env file in the same directory as gas.py and fill in with your values.
 You'll need the Discord bot token and the API key for ethgasstation.
 2. DISCORD_TOKEN=YOUR_TOKEN_HERE

    ETH_GAS_KEY=YOUR_KEY_HERE